MATRIX: Mask Track Alignment for Interaction-aware Video Generation: Analysis Details

-Fig.~\ref{supple:b2_layer_comparison} compares, for each noun and verb token, the attention maps from the 42 layers of naive CogVideoX-5B-I2V~\citep{yang2024cogvideox}.
+\paragraph{Layer-wise Analysis.} Fig.~\ref{supple:b2_layer_comparison} compares, for each noun and verb token, the attention maps from all 42 layers of naive CogVideoX-5B-I2V~\citep{yang2024cogvideox}.
 Two patterns emerge.
 First, a small subset of layers shows strong alignment with the instance mask region for nouns and with the subject-object union for verbs.
 Second, many other layers exhibit grid-like responses consistent with positional embedding effects rather than semantic binding.
-This heterogeneity implies that layers play distinct roles, so fine-tuning every layer can dilute or damage the layers that carry useful semantics.
-Notably, even vanilla CogVideoX-5B-I2V already displays alignment in several layers highlighted by our analysis (\emph{e.g.,} layers 7, 8, 9, 10 and 11), further motivating our focus on interaction-dominant layers.
+This heterogeneity implies that layers play distinct roles, so finetuning every layer can dilute or damage the layers that carry useful semantics.
+Notably, even vanilla CogVideoX already displays alignment in several layers highlighted by our analysis (\emph{e.g.,} layers 7, 8, 9, 10 and 11), further motivating our focus on interaction-dominant layers.